sagebind/isahc/README.md

 The minimum supported Rust version (or _MSRV_) for Isahc is **stable Rust 1.41 or greater**, meaning we only guarantee that Isahc will compile if you use a rustc version of at least 1.41.
 It might compile with older versions but that could change at any time.

+This version is explicitly tested in CI and may only be bumped in new minor versions.
+Any changes to the supported minimum version will be called out in the release notes.

 ## Project goals

 - Create an ergonomic and innovative HTTP client API that is easy for beginners to use, and flexible for advanced uses.